Simon Conway: Early life

-Conway was born in London, England and raised in nearby Wellesden.
-There he got the journalism bug at a young age:

-Well, it was a winter's day in London.
-I was nine and a pupil at Hillel House.
-It was time for our English lesson with David Sassoon and he decided we should use glue, poster board and our imaginations to make a newspaper.
-My life would never be the same.
-On that day I decided I was going to be a journalist and I never let go of that goal.

-Moving to Israel as a teenager, Conway began his professional career as a 16-year-old journalist at The Jerusalem Post (in 1976).
+Conway was born in London, England, and raised in nearby Willesden.
+He became interested in journalism at a young age.
+Moving to Israel as a teenager, Conway began his professional career as a 16-year-old journalist at The Jerusalem Post in 1976.
 From the age of 18, back in the U.K., he was "doing shifts" on the Sunday Mirror and News of the World.
-He went undercover to investigative "the awful Children of God sect" and "stuff for Panorama on the National Front" back.
+He went undercover to investigate "the awful Children of God sect" and produced "stuff for Panorama on the National Front".

 Career

-In the U.K. Conway was "doing almost daily hits" on BBC Radio 4 or Radio 5 Live.
-He had international media in his studio on a regular basis, while being "constantly interviewed" by U.S. media—with "multiple appearances" on C-Span, CNN, and Fox News.
-He ran a successful corporate communications company in the U.K.
+In the U.K. Conway did radio work on BBC Radio 4 or Radio 5 Live.

 He moved to Orlando, Florida, in 2001, entering the real estate business, which Conway discovered was highly competitive.
 “There are thousands of people selling real estate in Orlando, literally,” he said, which led Conway "to distinguish himself by buying time on the radio."
 When he got himself a one-hour weekend show he "fell in love with the medium."
-“From the very first moment I was on the air, I did not talk about real estate,” Conway recalls.
-“It was like an epiphany.
-I had come home.”

-Conway "fell into a career as a fill-in talk show host," travelling across the U.S. working at “major, major stations”.

 WHO-AM

-In 2011, Conway took a radio show hosting position at WHO-AM in Des Moines, Iowa, replacing Steve Deace who left for a nationally-syndicated show — and adding his name to the station's "storied roster of hosts", including former president Ronald Reagan who "made a name for himself" as a WHO sportscaster in the 1930s.
-On taking the job, Conway says, “If you're serious about talk radio, this isn't a job you turn down.”